nsriniva/nsriniva.github.io/_posts/2021-01-04-DSPT9-Unit2-BuildProject.md

 The code for this project is available at [OnlineNewsPopularity.ipynb](https://raw.githubusercontent.com/nsriniva/DS-Unit-2-Build/master/OnlineNewsPopularity.ipynb).

-A blog post on this work has been published as an article on Medium - [Studying Online News Popularity](https://srini-nariangadu.medium.com/modeling-online-news-popularity-ebfe5e798b05).
+A blog post on this work has been published as an article on Medium - [Modeling Online News Popularity](https://srini-nariangadu.medium.com/modeling-online-news-popularity-ebfe5e798b05).

 ## The Dataset